reinaldoriant/profile/README.md

 ![](https://komarev.com/ghpvc/?username=reinaldoriant)

  - 🙋🏻‍♂️ I'm experienced with Android and iOS development.
- - 🙆🏻‍♂️ I'm currently to be part of Kompas Daily in Indonesia as Ex- iOS Developer and Android Developer.
+ - 🙆🏻‍♂️ I'm currently to be part of OLX Indonesia as Android Developer.
  - 💁🏻‍♂️ I set myself as a hipster, hacker, and hustler.
 I am committed to my experience and knowledge for a challenge and learn more with new things.

 <p align='left'>